Sleep404-Kunz/Intro-AWS-Mgmt-Console/README.md

 ## 🧾Billing Considerations
 AWS services are affected by region and the payment models.
 AWS cost explorer can be used to view and analyze teh costs and usage.

 A region is an isolated geographic area where AWS data centers house the hardware that is used for building cloud infrastructure.
-The AWS regions are regularly updated and can be found in the following link (https://aws.amazon.com/about-aws/global-infrastructure/
+The AWS regions are regularly updated and can be found in the following link (https://aws.amazon.com/about-aws/global-infrastructure/).
+The region affects the latency of the service, cost and availability.
+However the access to data, security and capacity are not impacted.

+AWS regions consists of one or more isolated locations known as Availbility zones.
+Availability zones comprises data centers with ultra-low latency and redundancy.
+They are connected to each other and the Internet so that they won't be simultaneously impacted by a shared fate scenario like earthquake or common points of failure like power generators.

+### AWS payment models
+1. Pay as you go: Pay only for individual that you need as long as you use them.
+No contracts or licensing. ***Agile, Responsive, Scalable***
+2. Save when you commit: 1 year or 3 year term contract of consistent usage.
+Provides savings and advantages like recommendations, performance reporting, and budget alerts. ***Better savings***
+3. Pay less by using more: Volume based discounts.
+Option for combination of storage and compute resources depending on need to cut costs. ***Increase cost return on scaled services.***

+*Free tier of 1 year for new customers to experiment and find the right fit.
+3 types of offers
+1. Free trials: Short term free trial starting with activation of a service.
+2. 12 months free: Expires 1 year after sign-up.
+(Does not cover high performance compute instances)
+3. Always free: Avaialbe to all AWS customers based on quotas and configurations.

+Using the AWS Cost Management tool provides default reports to visualize cost and usage at a high level for AWS accounts and services or at the resource level.